 Turkey chow mein is a delicious quick healthy way to use up any leftover turkey from Thanksgiving or Christmas.
 Reinvent your turkey with this unique combination of Asian flavours!

-Hey folks, it’s been a while since we’ve had any new stir fry recipes on the blog so what better time is there than now!
-This tasty turkey chow mein is the prefect way to use up any of that leftover turkey.
+Hey folks, it's been a while since we've had any new stir fry recipes on the blog so what better time is there than now?
+This tasty turkey chow mein is the prefect way to use up any of that leftover christmas turkey!

 And it doesn't have to be after Thanksgiving or Christmas when you make this recipe either.
 A couple of grilled and chopped up turkey or chicken breasts could also be used.

 As usual I've kept the calories and fat as low as possible in this family meal guaranteeing that it's much healthier than your Chinese takeaway and probably much cheaper too!

 If you're fortunate like me to be taking part in TWO Christmas dinners this year, you may want to take note of this handy healthy chow mein recipe.
 You may have surplus turkey like I probably will.

 You see this year I’ll be doing Christmas lunch for my parents on Christmas Day and then on Boxing Day Lady Lynne and I head off down to her parents at Greenock to partake of another Christmas lunch.
 My parents head over to my brothers house in Inverkeithing.